OpenDreamKit/OpenDreamKit.github.io/meetings/2018-10-28-Luxembourg/SteeringCommitteeMeeting/ProgressReports/FAU.md

 ## Achievements
 - getting the WP6 use cases to work in collaboration with St. Andrews, UPSud, and Warwick.
-- getting a first prototype of the new [MathHub System](http://mathhub.info) based on the [React.JS](http://reactjs.org) working and online.
-This Drupal-based system incurred too heavy maintenance load and was too inflexible.
+- first prototype of the new [MathHub](http://mathhub.info) system based Drupal and [React.JS](http://reactjs.org).
+This system was working and online, but incurred too heavy maintenance load and was not flexible enough.
 - fully integrated Jupyter into [MathHub](http://mathhub.info)
 - first prototype of TGview3D, a virtual-reality viewer for OMDoc/MMT theory graphs.
 - [Release 13 of MMT](https://github.com/UniFormal/MMT/releases/tag/v13.0.0)